メインコンテンツにスキップ

 Despite its outstanding university placement record, KIST's tuition is considered "reasonable" compared to more established international schools.

-• Application/Registration Fee: 500,000 JPY
+• Application/Registration Fee: JPY 500,000

-• Annual Tuition: Approx. 2.4 - 2.8 million JPY (varies by grade level)
+• Annual Tuition: Approx. JPY 2.4 million - 2.8 million (varies by grade)

-• Capital/Facilities Fee: Approx. 300,000 - 450,000 JPY
+• Facilities Fee, etc.: Approx. JPY 300,000 - 450,000

-• Total First-Year Fees: Approx. 3.2 - 4.5 million JPY (varies by grade level)
+• Total First-Year Payment: Approx. JPY 3.2 million - 4.5 million (varies by grade)

 • You want your child to achieve world-class academic excellence.